sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

 heading: Think you know the Middle East?
 Think again!
 description: >-
   Our signature program returns with an innovative and spirited festival of short plays from or about the Middle East.
-The 30th anniversary lineup is diverse in content and style, with 5 plays selected from 83 submissions, highlighting a multiplicity of Middle Eastern perspectives and identities.
+The 30th anniversary lineup focuses on Iran and Palestine.
+The five plays selected from 83 submissions, are diverse in content and style -- highlighting a multiplicity of Middle Eastern perspectives and identities.

+  **In tandem with the Festival, Golden Thread is proud to host the [MENA Theater Makers Alliance](https://www.menatheater.org)**

-  **ReOrient 2026 Forum**, a convening of artists, academics, activists produced in partnership with **[MENA Theater Makers Alliance](https://www.menatheater.org)**, will take place during the run of the festival in San Francisco.
+  a convening of artists, academics, activists produced in partnership with , will take place during the run of the festival in San Francisco.
 background: ""
 titleimage: https://ucarecdn.com/fe842c6b-4df5-4857-98e9-12636f8be397/
 program: null